 If you’re in the market for a new bike, but your budget is slim, second hand could be the way to go.
 You might need to compromise on looks – the paintwork will probably have lost its showroom sheen and the spec will be somewhere between last season and yesteryear – but the smart shopper can pick up an amazing ride for a fraction of the price of a box-fresh purchase.

 Finding a second-hand bike

 With no shortage of places to advertise second-hand bikes, in theory it’s never been easier to bag a two-wheeled bargain.
-But, the sheer volume of choice can be daunting, and separating the wheat from the chafe to pin-point your dream buy is inevitably going to take a little time.
+But the sheer volume of choice can be daunting, and separating the wheat from the chaff to find your dream buy is inevitably going to take a little time.

 Robin Eveleigh, Drover Cycles

 It’s worth finding out if there are any bike recycling centres in your area.
 These give new life to old cycles destined for the skip, and provide valuable job and skills training to boot.
 Bristol’s Bike Back is one such successful project.

 If you already have a bike that needs fixing and you live in England, you could take it to a Big Bike Revival event.

 The map below shows sources of used cycles across the UK, whether they are cycle shops or recycling charities.
 Big Bike Revival centres are also indicated.
 If you don't see anywhere local to you yet, don't worry, we are adding more locations to the map all the time, so keep checking.

 eBay, Gumtree and Facebook Marketplace are all popular places to sell bikes.
 But be aware these sites require no proof of purchase and are used by cycle thieves to offload stolen goods.